 Raleigh Mesika Trail 1.0

-The Mesika is the women's version of the Misceo above, only it's a little smaller, and it fits a woman better with it's shorter reach to the bars.
-It makes a good street bike with the narrower tires, but makes a good off-road if you want to hit the occasional dirt road or take it camping.
-If you like the toughness or style of a mountain bike, but do a lot of street riding, this would be a good bike for you.
+The Mesika is the women's version of the Misceo above, only it fits a woman better with it's shorter top tube and shorter reach to the bars.
+The Mesika makes a great urban bike with it's narrower tires, but makes a good off-road bike for the occasional foray off pavement.
+The Mesika's tough, but in a feminine kind of way.
+Why a Women's Bike?

 Search in our site